albertstarfield/project-zephyrine/CONTRIBUTING.md

 -   **Code of Conduct Acknowledgment:** A mandatory checklist item.
     -   `Have I read the Code of Conduct?: Yes`

+-   **Are you using GenAI (Non Determenistic) Generative/Assisted Coding? :** A mandatory statement declaration with it's awareness of the product quirk, for instance for examples.
+Please be direct and state the truth as we won't punish you. but for the one that is lying we will punish you!:
+    -   `I have used Generative Product to assist this coding submission called Google Gemini, I am completely awawre that Google Gemini have tendencies of sycophancy and decieving, thus I declare i already scrutinize the logic and variables that it uses.
+The coding formating also assisted with Zed Python plugin thus many changes are made using Zed for formatting, yet it is determenistic.`
+    -   `I have used Generative Product to assist this coding submission called Google Gemini as an reference only, I am completely awawre that Google Gemini have tendencies of sycophancy and decieving, thus I declare i already scrutinize the logic and variables that it uses.
+The coding formating also assisted with Zed Python plugin thus many changes are made using Zed for formatting, yet it is determenistic.`
+    -   `I have NOT used Generative Product to assist this coding submission, I declare i already scrutinize the logic and variables that it uses.
+The coding formating also assisted with Zed Python plugin thus many changes are made using Zed for formatting, yet it is determenistic.`
+    -   `I have NOT used Any extenral tool to do this coding submission.`

 -   **Verification Canary:** A unique, date-based string to verify that these specific instructions have been read and followed.